About

 I’d always wondered about life and how it’s pieced together.
 It was definitely a preoccupation and central to my own personality, one of sorting out.

 There was no living source I could turn to, or guide book to answer my most pressing questions.
-And I had often wished there was.
+And I had often wished there were.

 I have always been one of those contemplatives who spends a lot of time in their own company being curiously fecund in sleuthing.
 Not intentionally.
 It just happens that way.
 A thought would come to mind, nudged along by intrigue, and off it would take me to who knows where.
 I am a dreamer, a wanderer and a fervent enquirer to all there is to know about what makes us tick.
 And there is a lot to know.
 Many life times worth and we would still only scratch the surface.

-Life and people never made much sense to me, although the natural world did.
+People never made much sense to me, although the natural world did.
 I could never figure out why people were so conflicted towards life.
-It is beautiful to look at, easy to appreciate and yet held down by this destructive weight I could never grapple with.
+It is beautiful to look at, easy to appreciate and yet held down by this destructive weight that would leave me nonplussed.

 In many ways I was awake to what was going on around me, but also acutely aware of my own limitations and what this might mean to the interpretation of my experiences.